adam-crowther/microservice-starter/docs/PROJECT_ORGANISATION.md

   ### `common-domain`
     - Contains shared code that is used by the `xxxx-domain` submodules of the microservices.
     - Must not contain business logic or models.
+  ### `common-helper`
+    - Contains very basic shared code that can be used anywhere in the application.
+    - Along the lines of Apache Commons or Google Guava
+  ### `common-infrastructure`
+    - Contains shared code that is used by the `xxx-infrastructure` submodules of the microservices.
+    - Must not contain business logic or models.
   ### `common-presentation`
     - Contains shared code that is used by the `xxxx-presentation` submodules of the microservices.
 Mainly mapping and resolvers.
     - Must not contain business logic or models.
-  ### `common-helper`
-    - Contains very basic shared code that can be used anywhere in the application.
-    - Along the lines of Apache Commons or Google Guava
   ### `common-kafka`
     - Contains 2 submodules
       #### `kafka-libs`